 System access is controlled by VPN.

 Staff access to data is on a need-to-know basis, all staff have unique Userids and passwords, access is controlled by an audited rights system.

-Green Text data and systems are hosted at Rackspace UK.
-Physical Security is strictly controlled in line with Rackspace policies.
+Green Text data and systems are hosted at Datum.
+Physical Security is strictly controlled in line with Datum policies.